 *Note before you blast me with comments or emails about how I’m sexist, note that the above statement is not based on personal research, but actual studies.

-Still, if you want to get personal, most of the more eco-friendly folks I’ve personally met are women.
-Not across the board, but women make up a vast majority of the green people I’ve met.
+Still, if you want to get personal, most of the more eco-friendly folks I’ve met are women.
+Not across the board, but a majority.
 Mothers not dads I’ve met are almost always the parent discussing green issues with the kids.
-I see more women with reusable bags and water bottle and more women buying green cleaners.
+I see more women with reusable bags and water bottle as well.

 A report by The Outdoor Foundation (pdf) shows that males from birth to age 45+ spend more time engaging in active outdoor activities.
 In fact only research focused on elderly individuals shows that women are as active outside as men (come on ladies!).
 Because hanging out in nature is a major prerequisite for wanting to protect the environment, boys score a point here.

 - Women are more likely to seek out green mates.

 - Men are twice as likely as women to eat meat and women are far more likely to purchase organic food.

 - It’s not just how the genders act either.
 When it comes to setting green goals, women have higher expectations for themselves.
 52% of females want to recycle more, while just 33% of males do.
 51% of women want to incorporate reusables into their world, like cloth grocery bags, but just 30% of men do.
 And, while just 32% of men want to reduce their home’s energy use, 48% of women have this goal.
 This boils down to the fact that women may carry more guilt about various issues, but that includes green issues.

 Perhaps of most importance is that women still spend a significantly larger amount of time raising kids then men – even when both parents have full time jobs.